 1) if English was the primary language of their university education and the official language of the country in which the university is located;

 2) if English was the primary language of their university education and if their university is accredited by a U.S. regional accrediting agency;

 3) a minimum IELTS score of 8; or

 4) a minimum internet-based TOEFL score of 100.

-Due to the considerable need for scholarship support to make the MSL Program feasible for many of our applicants and the time needed to process visa applications for international students, admitted students who have been offered a scholarship will be given approximately 10-14 days to accept or decline an offer of admission.
+Due to the considerable need for scholarship support to make the LLM Program feasible for many of our applicants and the time needed to process visa applications for international students, admitted students who have been offered a scholarship will be given approximately two weeks to accept or decline an offer of admission.
 The letter of admission will state how long the applicant has.

 Program Costs & Scholarship Opportunities

 U.S. citizens and permanent residents are eligible for financial aid awards provided through the Free Application for Federal Student Aid (FAFSA).

 All eligible students should submit the FAFSA any time after October 1 of the year before they intend to start law school.
 Having a FAFSA on file ensures eligible students access to low interest federal loans and the federal work-study program.
 Loan amounts are determined by the Office of Financial Aid using the information you provide in the FAFSA form.

 Although no financial aid award will be made until after a student is admitted, we strongly recommend filing a FAFSA at the same time as you apply for admission.